Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 For instance, this user expressed that one of their pages dropped from the first 1 to 3 positions, sliding to 100 overnight despite having great content.

-This goes to show that if your Google ranking dropped dramatically, it’s not always easy to tell the reason.
-You have to assess all issues that could contribute to a drop.
+This shows that if your Google ranking dropped dramatically, it’s not always easy to tell the reason.
+You need to assess potential causes such as algorithm updates, technical problems, lost backlinks, or content changes.

 Why Have Rankings Dropped on Google?